China Eastern Airlines Review : Is it the best budget airlines in Asia?

 Here’s my likes and dislikes about China Eastern Airlines

-Chinese etiquette vs International
+Dislike: Chinese etiquette vs International

-China Eastern Airlines acts more Chinese than it does international, despite its international routes.
+China Eastern Airlines acts more China than it does international, despite its international routes.
 As noted in my worst experience above, the flight attendant asked me to surrender my seat for a mother/toddler and a grandmother.
 In Chinese culture there is a hierarchical regard for those two demographics and it’s quite possible a Chinese passenger of my age might offer her seat to be nice.
 Maybe.
 But I am not that Chinese (I think I have Chinese blood in my left toe!)

 A flight attendant acting on international protocol would look for open seats, rather than go down the aisle, disturbing passengers by asking them to give up their seat to another passenger.
 I know this, because I’ve gone to flight attendant job interviews: Every customer is king no matter what and it’s your job to find a way to satisfy them without it being at the expense of another.